GitProwl/south/README.md

 # south
 Patched fork of South, a Django application to provide schema and data migrations for Prowl.
 Written by Montana Mendy.

-Make sure you have pip install then run
+Make sure you have pip installed then actually install south via
 <pre>pip install South</pre>

 If you got south from GitHub or a third party source, you can install via